ngermeau/8bits-cpu/readme.md

 # Todo

 [ ] code cleanup
-[ ] let a program be passed in parameter
+[x] let a program be passed in parameter
 [ ] take carry flag as input for add, shr, shl
+[ ] shr, shl are not correct they use two operands
 [ ] does other operations than CMP also affect the flags c,a,e,z ?
+[ ] 2dimenson memory
+[ ] using enum for flag instead of boolean variables
 [ ] put declaration in h files
-[ ] using enum for flag instead of boolean variables
-[ ] execute instruction take steps 4,5,6 is not really correct regarding the cycles
 [ ] exception for not moving acc to register in case of CMP not very clean
 [ ] computer (cycles) stop after program finish executing
 [ ] display graphical rendering of memory, regs... (use ncurse lib)